-In an effort to disseminate information to grape growers and allied industry faster, Vine Lines is now available on-line.
-Interested parties can signup for the e-version at the following link: http://ucanr.org/vinelines only when the temperature is at 68°F (20°C).
+Handheld analog refractometers are convenient because they do not require an energy source.
+However, they may not be accurate if used outside the specified temperature range.
+Older refractometers will give accurate readings only when the temperature is at 68°F (20°C).
 Both the refractometer and the sample of juice must be at this temperature.
 When temperatures are above or below optimal, a corrections table is needed to determine actual °Brix.
 Readings can be as much as 0.89 °Brix lower when the temperature is 50°F (10°C) if a correction is not made.
 If samples are being evaluated at temperatures close to room temperature, the difference is probably of little practical significance.
 However, if evaluations are being made outdoors in the heat, then it is important to adjust the readings by a given factor provided by the manufacturer.
 Newer refractometers compensate for fluctuations in temperature, but are still only accurate within a specified range of temperatures.
-A range between 68-86°F (20-30°C) is the most common for temperature compensated (TC) or automatic temperature compensation (ATC) refractometers.
-Refractometers with larger ATC ranges are available, but are more expensive.
+A range between 68-86°F (20-30°C) is the most common for temperature compensated (TC)